2014 Enlightenment Tour

 Derek’s popularity has led him to be parodied by some of the country’s foremost “names”.
 He was delighted at the likeness portrayed by Dawn French as “Dawnie Acorah”, whilst John Culshaw’s and Freddie Starr’s portrayal of him leaves him breathless with laugher.
 Derek has appeared on numerous television programmes including “Dr. Who”, “The Paul O’Grady Show”, “Harry Hill’s TV Burp”, “This Morning”, GMTV’s “Lorraine”, “Brainiac”, “The Weakest Link”, “Livin with “Lucy and many, many more.
 In 2011 he was invited to join a team of celebrities to take part in the “Five Go To…” series.
 Derek found himself based in a villa in Lanzarote where he took part in various challenges to maintain his position in the house.
 He considers himself very fortunate to have been placed as runner up in the game.

-Derek continued his True Vision tour throughout 2012 and has now embarked on his 2013 tour which has taken him throughout the UK and Northern Ireland where he astounds people with his level of mediumship accuracy.
+Derek continued his True Vision tour throughout 2012/2013 and has now embarked on his 2014 Enlightenment Tour which has taken him throughout the UK and Northern Ireland where he astounds people with his level of mediumship accuracy.
 Named by some as “the best in the world”, Derek proves this to all every time he steps on to a theatre stage”.